mtarek97/SIC-XE-Assembler/README.md

 # SIC/XE Assembler

-> An implementaion of a SIC/XE two-pass assembler, written in C++, producing object code for the absolute loader.
+> An implementation of a SIC/XE two-pass assembler, written in C++, producing object code for the absolute loader.

 ## Getting Started